DonaldKellett/nmigen-beginner/README.md

 # nmigen-beginner

-Rough translations of selected portions of the ZipCPU tutorial into nMigen
+Familiarizing myself with nMigen by translating selected portions of the ZipCPU tutorial